achushri07/AppForge/README.md

 # AI Platform Internship
-You may find the file attached in this repository.
+You may find the necessary file attached to this repository.